Member | Established: 1977 | Member since 1985

 Current Status: Review & Improve

 The institute raises both member and public awareness of the I&D requirements.
-LIA is developing a portal for the public to make a complaint via its website.
+LIA has published clear instructions for making a complaint on its website.
 In its annual report, LIA includes a section on the disciplinary actions that have been taken throughout the year.

 Current Status: Review & Improve